Leonia NJ Illegal BB Gun Possession Defense Attorneys

 Call The Tormey Law Firm for Help with Your New Jersey Gun Case

 If the Graves Act is implicated, the State’s plea offer will almost certainly include state prison time and a period of parole ineligibility.
 As such, you are going to want an experienced criminal defense lawyer to represent you.
+Whether you have been charged with a weapons offense in Elmwood Park, Paramus, Mahwah, Lodi, Lyndhurst, or another town in the Bergen County, New Jersey, area, our attorneys can assist with preparing your best defense.
 Do not hesitate to contact our Hackensack offices at (201)-330-4979 for a free consultation.
 You can also fill out our online contact form to arrange an in-person meeting to discuss your case.